 Group Variable Annuities are exempt securities under Federal Securities Law.
 However, FINRA rules require that all activity regarding such products conducted by RRs be supervised by the Firm.
-For this reason, all procedures regarding individual variable annuities are hereby deemed applicable to Group Variable Annuities as well.
+For this reason, all procedures regarding individual variable annuities are hereby deemed applicable to Group Variable Annuities as well unless an exception is provided by Compliance.